Danny Bilson

 While actively working as a writer and producer, Bilson is also a tenured faculty member at the University of Southern California (USC), where he holds the positions of Director of USC Games and the Chair of USC's School of Cinema's Interactive Media and Games Division.

 Personal life

-Bilson was born into a show business family in Los Angeles, California, the son of Mona (Weichman) and the director Bruce Bilson (Bewitched, Get Smart, Hogan's Heroes).
-As a child, he discovered his passion for both storytelling and games, both of which would greatly influence his career.
+Bilson was born into a show business family in Los Angeles, California, the son of Mona (Weichman) (1933–2023) and the director Bruce Bilson (b.
+1928) (Bewitched, Get Smart, Hogan's Heroes).

 He has three daughters; his eldest, Rachel Bilson (born on August 25, 1981) is an actress, notable for her role in The O.C. and Hart of Dixie.
-He, his wife Heather Medway, and two younger daughters, Hattie “Stinker” Elizabeth Bilson, born December 19, 2001, and Rosemary, born February 10, 2007, reside in Los Angeles.
+He, his wife Heather Medway, and two younger daughters, live in Los Angeles.

 Career

 Bilson graduated from California State University, San Bernardino.
 There he met and teamed up with his best friend and long-time writing partner, Paul DeMeo, and together they founded Pet Fly Productions.